GLOSSARY of Printed Circuit Design and Manufacturing

 ECL Emitter Coupled Logic.
 A type of unsaturated logic performed by emitter-coupled transistors.
 Higher speeds may be achieved with ECL than are obtainable with standard logic circuits.
 ECL is costly, power hungry, and difficult to use, but it is four times faster than TTL .
 [Graf]

-electrical object [Protel] A graphical object (in a PCB or schematic database) to which an electrical connection can be made, such as a component pin or a wire.
+electrical object [Protel] A graphical object (in a PCB or schematic file) to which an electrical connection can be made, such as a component pin or a wire.

 embedded (Of a micro-processor(s), or system controlled by such) Dedicated to doing one job or supporting one device and built into the product.